vmware/terraform-provider-nsxt/website/docs/r/algorithm_type_ns_service.html.markdown

 layout: "nsxt"
 page_title: "NSXT: nsxt_algorithm_type_ns_service"
 sidebar_current: "docs-nsxt-resource-algorithm-type-ns-service"
-description: |-
-  Provides a resource to configure NS service for algorithm type on NSX-T Manager.
+description: A resource that can be used to configure a networking and security service in NSX.
 ---

 # nsxt_algorithm_type_ns_service